 My JROTC Act is making that possible.
 It brings the benefits of the program to more students in the state by helping schools in small cities establish chapters.
 The Act prioritizes underserved areas and allows administrators more options for hiring instructors.

 JROTC Builds Future Military Leaders

 As I point out JROTC’s positive effects on young peoples’ lives, I also hope the program will help our armed forces.
 Today, one of our top national security vulnerabilities is our military recruiting crisis.
 For 50 years, we have had an all-volunteer force.
 The size and strength of our military has depended on recruits enlisting, not on a government draft.
 But today, not enough Americans are signing up.
 This year, the Army, Navy, and Air Force will all miss their recruiting objectives – the third time the Army has done so in the past five years.

 Interest in entering military service is at an all-time low.
 There are many reasons for this problem, and there is no easy fix.
 However, we know JROTC can be a part of the solution.
 Though the program’s primary goal is to promote civic participation and strong character, it also makes the armed forces a plausible post-graduation path.
 Senior cadets in Jackson have a 95 percent college acceptance rate, so they have options after high school.
 But those who do not choose higher education tend to enlist at a far higher rate than their peers who similarly forgo college.
 They also have longer tenure than non-cadet recruits.

 All of these are positive signs for the future of our military.
 Students like the Clinton High School cadets are embracing the challenge and rigor that will make them good citizens and can lead them to consider a career in their country’s armed forces.

-Note: The article is the weekly Wicker Report from U.S. Sen. Roger Wicker and is provided by the Senator’s office.
+Note: This item is the weekly Wicker Report column of Sen. Roger Wicker and provided by the Senator’s office.